Overview

 • Foster Care Tiered Rate Structure Trigger: $338.9 million in 2027-28, growing to $522.1 million in 2028-29.

-• Behavioral Health Workforce Initiative: The May Revision includes $1.9 billion ($143 million Behavioral Health Services Fund, $808 million Designated State Health Program Funding, and $950 million federal funds) for the Department of Health Care Access and Information to implement the Behavioral Health Workforce Initiative beginning in January 2026.
+• Behavioral Health Workforce Initiative: The May Revision included $1.9 billion ($143 million Behavioral Health Services Fund, $808 million Designated State Health Program Funding, and $950 million federal funds) for the Department of Health Care Access and Information to implement the Behavioral Health Workforce Initiative beginning in January 2026.

 • Incompetent to Stand Trial Infrastructure Grant Program: A reduction of $232.5 million one-time General Fund included in the 2022 Budget Act from unspent grant funds for counties to increase residential treatment housing capacity for individuals designated Incompetent to Stand Trial.